Hojej/trafficLabAPI/README.md

 2. To run the request, go to localhost:8080/api/top-10-busiest-buslines and refresh the page once, everytime it is refreshed, it will run the request again.

 ## Result
-The application prints the top 10 buslines with the busstops, and the name of the stops if they are available, otherwise it will just print the busline and the ID of the bus stop, and that is done in the Console.
+The application prints the top 10 buslines with its busstops, and the name of the stops if they are available, otherwise it will just print the busline and the ID of the bus stop, and these values are printed in the Console.